Thairo Estrada Player Props: Giants vs. Diamondbacks

-Thairo Estrada -- .227 average over his past 10 games -- will be in action for the San Francisco Giants versus the Arizona Diamondbacks, with Zach Davies on the hill, on June 23 at 10:15 PM ET.
+The San Francisco Giants, including Thairo Estrada (.227 batting average in his past 10 games), take on starting pitcher Merrill Kelly and the Arizona Diamondbacks at Oracle Park, Saturday at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Padres.
+In his most recent game he had a hitless performance (0-for-4) against the Padres.

 Thairo Estrada Game Info & Props vs. the Diamondbacks